yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 The code is written in C++, which is not the easiest language to make changes in, and is prone to segfaults, leaks, and other types of memory issues if you're not super careful.
-At Stripe, we occasionally got crashes and other, hard-to-debug errors that required a lot of work to understand and fix.
+At Stripe, we occasionally observed crashes, which required a lot of work to understand and fix.

 These issues aren't unique to Envoy.
 Proxies in general are just prone to being complex, particularly when you're trying to optimize performance and satisfy the many different use cases